-Knowledge transfer within MNEs is an important channel, possibly driving the diffusion of green technologies, and overcoming the lack of knowledge, which is often reported as a key barrier to achieving the green energy transition, especially in less developed countries.
+- The diffusion of green knowledge and technologies is key to fast-track the green transition. - Multinational Enterprises (MNEs) are an important channel of knowledge transfer and they can possibly drive the diffusion of green technologies, overcoming the lack of knowledge, often reported as a key barrier to achieving the green energy transition, especially in less developed countries.